Joey Gallo Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.26).
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.35).

-- The Royals rank 24th in baseball in home runs surrendered (34 total, 1.4 per game).
+- Royals pitchers combine to allow the fifth-most home runs in baseball (36 total, 1.4 per game).

-- Greinke (0-3) gets the starting nod for the Royals in his sixth start of the season.
-He's put together a 4.61 ERA in 27 1/3 innings pitched, with 19 strikeouts.
+- The Royals will send Lyles (0-4) out for his sixth start of the season.
+He is 0-4 with a 4.60 ERA and 23 strikeouts through 31 1/3 innings pitched.

-- His last appearance was on Sunday against the Los Angeles Angels, when the right-hander threw five innings, surrendering four earned runs while allowing seven hits.
+- In his last appearance on Sunday, the right-hander threw six innings against the Los Angeles Angels, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.